Salva05/Knowledge-First/README.md

 ## Step 9: Explore the Application

-1. Open your web browser and navigate to `http://127.0.0.1:8000/` to access the Awesome Django Web Application.
+1. Open your web browser and navigate to `http://127.0.0.1:8000/` to access the Application.

 ## Issues